 5 key metrics you should be tracking for a successful virtual hiring event

-We’re seeing so many organizations pivot to online recruiting events for the first time, and doing a fantastic job hosting meaningful events and connecting with job seekers in record numbers.
+We’re seeing so many organizations pivot to online recruiting events and virtual career fair platforms for the first time, and doing a fantastic job hosting meaningful events and connecting with job seekers in record numbers.

 Since more than 6 million Americans have lost their jobs due to the coronavirus crisis, talent acquisition leaders are seeing higher participation rates in their virtual hiring events — just one sign of a successful career fair.
 As TA leaders continue their virtual recruiting efforts into the foreseeable future, measuring the success of virtual hiring events and their impact on future hires will become even more important.